whoiswelliton/Databases/README.md

 # Computer Security Repository

->### 1. All the Projects, codes and queries were developed at UTFPR-PB during the class:
+>### 1. All the databases, queries, models and projects were developed at UTFPR-PB during the class:
 - **BD26CP - Banco De Dados 1**
 - **BD27CP - Banco De Dados 2**
 ---